poki/netlib/README.md

 The Poki Networking Library is a peer-to-peer library for web games, using WebRTC datachannels to provide UDP connections between players directly.
 Like the Steam Networking Library, but for web.
 Netlib tries to make WebRTC as simple to use as the WebSocket interface (for game development).

+## Project Status: alpha

+This library is still under heavy development and considered in alpha.
+The library API can and will change without warning and without bumping the major version.
+Make sure to get in touch if you want to go live with this netlib.

+## Library main advantages:

 - **peer-to-peer (p2p)**
   Clients connected to each other using this netlib will be connected directly without a central server in between (unless using the fallback TURN server).
 This has three main advantages:
     1. No server costs, there is no server running the game.